by Menai Holidays

 There is just such a wonderful feeling arriving back at the cottage having been “blustered” Winnie the Pooh style…Cheeks red and windblown, hair tousled and lungs filled with North Wales’ freshest, cleanest air.
 If you are bringing your four-legged friend you’ll enjoy the walk doubly as much.
 See all of our dog-friendly cottages here.

 Of course, we, can’t mention the “R” word but wetness brings its own treasures; our favourite being waterfall hunting.
 The walk from the Ugly House to Swallow Falls, the waterfalls in Llanberis and Aber Falls and the route up to Llyn Idwal are some of our favourite places to see gushing water.
-If you’d like a walk with the lure of a tipple at the end, or would like to find a walk for different skills levels, take a look at our fabulous Explore section dedicated to walks right here.

 Wetsuits have really come on and do really keep you toasty, allowing you to venture into the water even in February.
 Some of our favourite activities to enjoy are stand up paddleboarding, kayaking, surfing, gorge walking and coasteering.
 If you are new to some of these activities, gorge walking entails climbing up and down rocky ravines jumping into lakes and crossing waterfalls.
 Exhilarating.
 Coasteering takes you around rocky coastlines and crags and jumping off (safely!) into the blue water below.
-Find an activity provider here.

 If the water doesn’t entice you, then climbing is a fantastic sport to enjoy here and we have some great indoor climbing walls at Beacon and Indy.
 Beacon has a really fun section in it called Crazy Climb which will have the kids sleeping soundly in their beds that night!